sonusindhu/angular-signals-examples/README.md

-# Angular Signals Examples(Angular signals demos)
+# Angular Signals Examples (Angular signals demos)

-This repo is explains to Angular signals and real time examples how to create and update signals, use effects, convert from observable and create computed values.
+This repo explains Angular signals and real-time examples showing how to create and update signals, use effects, convert from observables, create computed values, and demonstrates Angular's new defer block functionality for optimized loading strategies.

 View Live at [Netlify App URL](https://angular-signal-examples.netlify.app/)